-Eat better, Run Faster! ᐅ Sports Nutrition for Runners
+What to Eat Before, During, & After a Run ᐅ Sports Nutrition For Runners

 What you eat before a workout can have a positive influence on your running performance, but it can also really slow you down.
-Avoid foods that are high in fiber and fat before your run.
+Avoid foods that are high in fiber and fat before your workout.
 They are harder to digest and can upset your stomach.
 Plus, you should wait about three hours after having a large meal (focus on carbs and protein) before working out.
 Grab a small, low-fiber, high-carb snack 30 to 60 minutes before your run.
 You need about 30 to 60 g of carbohydrates per hour for intense workouts over 60 minutes or moderate sessions over 90 minutes.
 So refill your glycogen stores beforehand; it will give you the energy you need.

 Good pre-run snacks (around 50 g of carbohydrates):